-1. Generally, candidates for the bachelor's degree must earn one hundred twenty credits in the various curricula, unless otherwise recommended by the department head and school dean, and approved by the Vice-President for Academic Affairs.
-One hundred twenty-two semester hours are required as a very minimum for graduation in any field.

-- 2. Credits may be acquired by extension, correspondence, and examination, but such credits are not to exceed one-fourth of the requirements for graduation.
+- 1. Generally, candidates for the bachelor's degree must earn one hundred twenty credits in the various curricula, unless otherwise recommended by the department head and school dean, and approved by the Vice-President for Academic Affairs. - 2.
+Credits may be acquired by extension, correspondence, and examination, but such credits are not to exceed one-fourth of the requirements for graduation.
 Such credits are further governed by the following regulations: - 3.
 Credits by correspondence are limited to 15 semester hours, acquired at the rate of three credits per semester while engaged in full-time employment, and six credits per semester otherwise.
 A student may not acquire correspondence credits while in residence. - 4.
-Credits by examination are limited to 15 semester hours of credit. - 5.
-Credits by extension are limited to three per semester while employed in a full-time job and six per semester otherwise. - 6.
-No courses to be counted toward meeting the course requirements in the major field may be taken through correspondence. - 7.
-The student must be prepared to present the appropriate test fee, as described in the CLEP registration bulletin, to the Counseling and Testing Center.
+Credits by examination are limited to 15 semester hours of credit. - Credits by extension are limited to three per semester while employed in a full-time job and six per semester otherwise. - 6.
+No courses to be counted toward meeting the course requirements in the major field may be taken through correspondence.

+7. The student must be prepared to present the appropriate test fee, as described in the CLEP registration bulletin, to the Counseling and Testing Center.